 Bez – Interview

-The Happy Mondays will shortly be kicking off their Greatest Hits Tour, which runs from October right up until Christmas and includes Yorkshire gigs in Sheffield on 22nd November and Leeds on the 7th of December.
-David Schuster chatted with Bez, legendary freaky dancer and the band’s joker in the pack, about the tour, politics and the art of movement…
+Prior to Happy Mondays’s Greatest Hits tour, David Schuster chatted with Bez, legendary freaky dancer and the band’s joker in the pack, about the tour, politics and the art of movement…

 Are you looking forward to being on the road again?